Pinky-Tie/Squeak_to_Speak/README.md

 - message: Text - Content of the journal entry.
 - date: Datetime - Date of the journal entry.
 - hide_yn: Bit - Indicates whether the journal entry is hidden (Boolean).
-- time: Datetime - Time of the journal entry.

 __Gratitude_entries Table__ :
 Gratitude quotes written by the users, to be shown in a rolling banner to all users.